d0n601/PwnCity/README.md

 ## Demo
 There may be more than one path through PwnCity, but this is the one I'll be presenting on Feb 24th at the [OWASP Sacramento Chapter](https://owasp.org/www-chapter-sacramento/) meeting.
+**Note:** Operational security is largely ignored here since this is a demo.

 ### Initial Access
 1. Scan the IP to discover SSH and TeamCity `nmap -Pn -p- 52.234.0.18`.